vitalygashkov/fmptools/README.md

 ### Usage

-Use Axios interceptors to modify response and/or request data:
+Use Axios interceptors to convert response and/or request data automatically for all FMP requests:

 ```javascript
 import axios from 'axios';